 And I need to also add it to this target, My Shared Links extension, so My Shared Links extension has access to this icon.

+And let's run this.
 Let's see what it does.

 Let's close Safari first.

+There we go.
 Let's run this and see what it does.